 EasyMesh is receiving a lot of buzz for good reason.
 With the shift to online services for voice, video, transactions, and managing the home, almost every household is seeking to get the best out of their home Wi-Fi network.
 In recent years, many have adopted mesh network devices to fill the holes in Wi-Fi coverage throughout their homes.
-In the past three years, PC Magazine tested and ranked 10 mesh devices from the well-known retail players such as Linksys, Netgear, Google, TP-Link, and Samsung.
+In the past three years, PC Magazine tested and ranked 10 mesh devices from well-known retail players such as Linksys, Netgear, Google, TP-Link, and Samsung.
 This creates a new challenge for internet service providers whose subscribers are defining their quality of experience based on their Wi-Fi performance.
-These various mesh devices are not interoperable, so to date, service providers cannot manage them or have had to lock themselves into a single mesh solution, which is far from ideal from a customer acquisition and satisfaction standpoint.
+These various mesh devices are not interoperable, taking control and visibility away from the service providers making it hard to manage them or requiring them to lock themselves into a single mesh solution, which is far from ideal from customer acquisition and satisfaction standpoints.
 ASSIA plans to give you and your subscribers more flexibility and choice as the EasyMesh standard evolves through releases, and gains acceptance and wide adoption.

 From Extenders to Mesh

 For many years, the option was to add extenders throughout the home.
 These were inexpensive devices scattered throughout the house that repeat or “boost” the Wi-Fi signal from the gateway.
 With a mesh network, the access points connect directly, dynamically, using a backhaul network to as many other access points as possible and efficiently route data from and to client devices.
 Well-designed mesh networks dynamically self-organize and self-configure which helps with workload distribution, fault tolerance, and maintenance.
 Yet if mesh nodes are in the wrong location, or are not properly configured, these advantages will not materialize, and the service provider will likely get the service call.